Skip to Content

 The route is full of amazing scenery, and takes you to lesser-known parts of Australia, that you otherwise might not see!
 If you’re backpacking around Australia, this is one road trip that you have to do!

-An Adelaide to Melbourne drive or vice versa is an extension of driving along the Great Ocean Road, which is a coastal road in Victoria.
-The sights on that particular are amazing, but the wider trip should not be missed either!
+An Adelaide to Melbourne drive or vice versa is an extension of driving along the Great Ocean Road, a coastal road in Victoria.
+The sights on that particular route are amazing, but the wider trip should not be missed either!

-This is a scenic route with places like Blue Lake, Wilson’s Promontory and the Twelve Apostles’ must-see sights.
+This is a scenic route with places like Mount Gambier in South Australia, Wilson’s Promontory and the Twelve Apostles’ must-see sights.
 They are a few reasons why the longer trip from, or, to Adelaide is better.

 Driving from Adelaide to Melbourne was one of my favourite trips in Australia, as I went to some great places I had never heard of, such as the Grampians.
 The scenery was also spectacular along the route, and I encountered a lot of different wildlife as well.

 Disclosure: This article may contain affiliate/compensated links.
-For full information, please see our full disclosure policy.
+For more information, please see our full disclosure policy.

 Adelaide to Melbourne Road Trip